Guide to French Red Wine

 The secret, so say the experts, is tannin management.
 If Petit Verdot is over-extracted, its powerful structure will overwhelm the blend, leaving an unpleasant ‘watermark’ on the cuvées, characterized by harsh, dry tannin.
 Therefore, the stems are typically removed, and the grapes are often subject to a cold soak before fermentation begins.
 Winemakers argue that this technique (the must is chilled to a very low temperature, thereby slowly extracting color and tannin) helps extract softer, more elegant tannins.
 The wine is then fermented – stainless steel or concrete is usually preferred.
 Although approaches will inevitably vary, many chateaux favor the pump-over method to prevent reduction and, again, to avoid over-extraction.
 Pump over involves taking juice from the bottom of the tank and spraying it over the solid matter floating on top.
 Micro-oxygenation ( inserting controlled amounts of oxygen into the fermenting must) is also in vogue in Bordeaux.

-After a reasonably long fermentation and maceration, typically at high temperatures, the wines are matured in oak.
+The wines are matured in oak after a reasonably long fermentation and maceration, typically at high temperatures.
 Petit Verdot can handle a surprising amount of new barrique—it dramatically enhances the wine’s mouthfeel and structure.
 In addition, it is arguably more tolerant of (relatively) lavish amounts of French oak than Cabernet Franc.

 What emerges is potentially the yin to Cabernet Sauvignon’s yang.
 Too much Petit Verdot in the blend can spoil the style; just the right amount adds a welcome dash of spice and potency to Left Bank wines.
 Medium-bodied and packed full of life-sustaining acidity and tannin, Medoc-grown Petit Verdot is a grape for the long haul.
 Sadly, Bordeaux only occasionally encounters mono-varietal examples, although their popularity is rising, albeit off a small base.